Lana Wilson: Shorts and other work

 Wilson's short-form web series, A Cure for Fear, goes inside the radical treatments of Dutch neuroscientist Dr. Merel Kindt as she seeks to treat fears ranging from severe animal phobias to PTSD.
 The series explores the ethically complex grounds of curing our most human ailment.
 It played at South by Southwest and the Camden International Film Festival and was nominated for an International Documentary Association Award for Best Short-Form Series.

 Recognition and retrospectives

 In 2024, the Museum of the Moving Image in New York presented a retrospective of Wilson’s work.
 The series, titled Come Alive: The Films of Lana Wilson, showcased her body of work and included in-person discussions about her approach to nonfiction filmmaking.
 In the program’s description, the museum called Wilson “one of the most compelling and accomplished filmmakers of her generation,” citing her ability to “reveal the deeply human dimensions of complex subjects” with “emotional intelligence and formal precision.”

-Wilson has been a MacDowell Fellow, a Yaddo Fellow, and a visiting assistant professor at Pratt Institute.
+Wilson has been a MacDowell Fellowship, a Yaddo Fellow, and a visiting assistant professor at Pratt Institute.